 The CDC defines a TBI as an injury to the brain which disrupts its normal functioning due to a shock, impact, blow, or impact to the head.
 When a pedestrian is hit by a car, a TBI could be caused by the pedestrian being thrown to the ground or from the impact with the car to the windshield or hood—or both.
 Damage to the brain could occur anywhere and to any structure of the brain.
 From the photo of the brain diagram, you can see that there are many different structures in the brain and they all have different functions.
 According to the CDC, there are approximately 2.87 million brain injury-related emergency department visits each year.
 Brain injuries also accounted for almost 57,000 deaths, including more than 2,500 in children across the country.
 The CDC also reports that motor vehicle crashes accounted for 20% of all brain injuries.
 In New York alone the NYC Department of Health reports are nearly 400 traumatic brain injuries that occur in New York State a day!
 On top of that, TBIs are responsible for over 2,000 deaths, 19,000 hospitalizations, and 112,000 emergency room visits each year across NY.

 While there are many different ways that a victim could sustain a brain injury, one of the most common ways is when a pedestrian is hit by a car.
 Pedestrians are likely to suffer a brain injury after being hit by a car.
 This is because, as a pedestrian, a person is not protected by an airbag, seatbelt, helmet, or even just the steel walls of a motor vehicle.
 Rather, a pedestrian is fully exposed to a motor vehicle accident.
 The NYC DOT statistics and reports find that pedestrians are 10 times more likely to die in a motor vehicle accident than an occupant of a vehicle.
-This is why brain injuries after being hit by a car in NYC is a very common type of injury that our Queens car accident lawyers see.
+This is why brain injuries after being hit by a car in NYC is a very common type of injury that our Queens car accident lawyers and car accident lawyers in Staten Island see.

 IDENTIFYING THE SYMPTOMS OF A TRAUMATIC BRAIN INJURY